mj221/MelonNameService/README.md

 # Melon Name Service (MNS) | Domain Name Service

 Melon Name Service (MNS) is a domain name service deployed on the Polygon Mumbai test network.
-Users can mint their own domain under Melon TLD (top level domain) as a proof of ownership with <b>unique</b> NFTs deployed on OpenSea via Infura IPFS.
+Users can mint their own domain under Melon TLD (top level domain), presented with <b>unique</b> NFTs as a proof of ownership.
+These NFTs are deployed on testnet OpenSea via Infura IPFS.

 Built with Hardhat and Ethers JS with React.